josemarluedke/glimmer-apollo/README.md

 > **WIP: This project is currently in development.**
 >
-> Glimmer standalone integration is in a very early stage and not yet proven.
+> Glimmer standalone integration is in a very early stage.
-> This should be possible to achieve though.
-See tracking issue
+> See tracking issue
 > [#1](https://github.com/josemarluedke/glimmer-apollo/issues/1).
-> However, you can use with Ember today.

 ## API